 Paper Map: For local area.

-Emergency Matches, Lighter or Sparker: Provides method for generating sparks to start a fire.
-Learn how to start a fire with tinder if you don’t know how.
+Emergency Matches, Lighter or Sparker: Provides a method for generating sparks to start a fire.
+Learn how to start a fire with tinder if you don’t know-how.
 UCO Stormproof Matches, Bic Mini Lighter, Light My Fire – Fire Steel.

 Headlamp or Flashlight: One of the 10 essentials.
 In addition to being a psychological comfort, a headlamp or flashlight allows you to safely move around outdoors at night without falling.
-Petzl e+Lite, Fenix LD02 Flashlight.
+A cell phone makes a pretty poor flashlight.
+Petzl e+Lite, Fenix Headlamp

 Multi-Tool: Includes folding knife and basic tools.
 Good for gear repair, particularly in winter for repairing damaged skis or traction.
 Scissors can also be helpful for applying first aid.
-Leatherman Micra, Leatherman Squirt, Swiss Army Classic, SOG Baton Q2
+Leatherman Micra, Leatherman Squirt, Swiss Army Classic